 💸 Things to do in Fuerteventura on a Budget

 If you’re into history, the Betancuria Museum is just a few euros to enter and gives you a peek into the island’s rich past.
 For a budget-friendly outdoor adventure, take a hike through Corralejo Dunes – the views are unreal, and it won’t cost you a thing.
-Oh, and don’t forget to check out the salt flats in Las Salinas on your Fuerteventura holidays – it’s a quirky, off-the-beaten-path spot that’s free to explore and makes for some pretty cool holiday snaps.
+Oh, and don’t forget to check out the salt flats in Las Salinas – it’s a quirky, off-the-beaten-path spot that’s free to explore and makes for some pretty cool holiday snaps.

 Other Canary Island holidays: